 Authentication methods

-ElevenLabs offers two primary methods to secure your conversational AI agents:
+ElevenLabs offers two primary methods to secure your conversational agents:

 Using signed URLs